-- 1. By elevating God's "point" over the author's point, we miss the point! - Mystical Book: We might think that if every word is true and from God, then there might be patterns or hidden messages in the words that are not obvious to the casual reader.
-Our job is to uncover the hidden meaning. - o Allegorical interpretation often comes from this approach. - Mystical Encounter: We can also treat the text as if it had us specifically in mind.
+1. By elevating "God's point" over the author's point, we miss the point!

+- Mystical Book: We might think that if every word is true and from God, then there might be patterns or hidden messages in the words that are not obvious to the casual reader.
+Our job is to uncover the hidden meaning. - Allegorical interpretation often comes from this approach. - Mystical Encounter: We can also treat the text as if it had us specifically in mind.
 While we can learn about God and his purposes for us from scripture, be careful not to read our lives into it.
-Discerning original audience and the redemptive-historical context are essential middle steps prior to application. - Mystical History: Beware of searching behind the text for the real message!
+Is the Bible written to you?
+Discerning original audience and the redemptive-historical context are essential middle steps prior to application.

+• Mystical History: Beware of searching behind the text for the real message!
 Because we believe the Bible records real events that happened in time and space, we view the Bible only as one means to access those events and that the events themselves are of real interest.
+How would this hinder your reading of scripture?

 The truth is God wants us to view these events from the His perspective and not from another perspective.
-Looking for the historical events will causes us to treat the Bible as an obstacle to finding out what really happened.
+Looking for the historical events will cause us to treat the Bible as an obstacle to finding out what really happened.